Imayowadavid/Maven-Market-Transactions-Analysis-using-PowerBI-/README.md

 **Data Modeling**
 ***
 ![](datamodel.png)
+***
 Relationship were created as thus;
-Customers, Products and Stores using valid primary/foreign keys Transaction_Data Table to form a 1 to many relationship.
+-Customers, Products and Stores using valid primary/foreign keys to Transaction_Data Table to form a 1 to many relationship.
-Calendar to Transaction_Data Table to form a one(1) to many relationship using both date fields with an inactive "stock_date" relationship
+-Calendar to Transaction_Data Table to form a one(1) to many relationship using both date fields with an inactive "stock_date" relationship
-Products, Calendar and Stores using valid primary/foreign keys to Return_Data Table  to form a 1 to many relationship.
-Regions to Stores  Table to form as a "snowflake" schema
+-Products, Calendar and Stores using valid primary/foreign keys to Return_Data Table  to form a 1 to many relationship. ---Region to Stores  Table to form as a "snowflake" schema.

 **Analysis and Visualization**
 ***